On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Parameters classifying potentially semi-stable representations

 \begin{proof} This follows immediately from \cite[Theorem 5.1.2]{Bel}: we take the module $D$ to be the module called $\D_{B_{st}}(\V)$ there, considering $\V$ as a representation of $G_F$ (see also \cite[Théorème C]{BC}). \end{proof}

 \begin{theo} Let $F$ be a finite Galois extension of $\Q_p$.
-Let $X$ be a reduced rigid analytic space, let $\V$ be a locally free $\O_X$-module of rank $n$ with a continuous action of $G_{\Q_p}$.
-Assume that for all $x \in X$, $\V_x$ is potentially semi-stable with weights independent of $x$, and becomes semi-stable on $F$.
-Then $F\otimes_{F_0}D$ is endowed of a filtration by locally free sub-$F\otimes_{\Q_p}\O_X$-modules, such that the graded parts are also locally free, such that for all $x$, $(F\otimes_{F_0}D)_x$ is isomorphic, as a filtered $(\phi,N,\GF)$-module, to $\Ddr{F}(\V_x)$. \end{theo}
+Let $X$ be a reduced rigid analytic space, let $\V$ be a locally free $\OO_X$-module of rank $n$ with a continuous action of $G_{\Q_p}$.
+Assume that for all $x \in X$, $\V_x$ is potentially semi-stable with weights independent of $x$, and becomes semi-stable over $F$.
+Let $D$ be as in the conclusion of Theorem \ref{modulest}.
+Then $F\otimes_{F_0}D$ is endowed of a filtration by locally free sub-$F\otimes_{\Q_p}\OO_X$-modules, such that the graded parts are also locally free, such that for all $x$, $(F\otimes_{F_0}D)_x$ is isomorphic, as a filtered $(\phi,N,\GF)$-module, to $\Ddr{F}(\V_x)$. \end{theo}

-\begin{proof} This follows from \cite[Theorem 5.1.7]{Bel}, as $F\otimes_{F_0}D$ is the $F\otimes_{\Q_p}\O_X$-module that is called $\D_{B_{dR}}(\V)$ there, considering $\V$ as a representation of $G_F$.
+\begin{proof} This follows from \cite[Theorem 5.1.7]{Bel}, as $F\otimes_{F_0}D$ is the $F\otimes_{\Q_p}\OO_X$-module that is called $\D_{B_{dR}}(\V)$ there, considering $\V$ as a representation of $G_F$.
 Indeed the filtration, and the graded parts, are given by the modules called $\D_{B_{dR}}^{[a,b]}(\V)$.
 The point that we need to check is that for all $[a,b]$, the $F\otimes_{\Q_p}E_x$-modules $\D_{B_{dR}}^{[a,b]}(\V_x)$ are actually free (then their rank is independent of $x$ by the condition on the weights).
 This comes from \cite[Lemma 2.1]{Sav}, and here we use the fact that we start from a representation of $G_{\Q_p}$. \end{proof}

 Let now $(k,\tau,\bar\rho,\psi)$ be a deformation data, as defined in Definition \ref{defdata}.
 Let $E$ be a finite extension of $\Q_p$ satisfying the following conditions: \begin{enumerate} \item the residual representation $\bar\rho$ can be realized on the residue field of $E$